stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 the span of frantic greys had broke their sapling and run off with the democrat-wagon.

   The shock served to loosen several tongues, and embarrassed whispers were exchanged.
-&ldquo;It spreads on everything organic that&rsquo;s been around here,&rdquo; muttered the medical examiner.
-No one replied, but the man who had been in the well gave a hint that his long pole must have stirred up something intangible. &ldquo;It was awful,&rdquo; he added. &ldquo;There was no bottom at all.
-Just ooze and bubbles and the feeling of something lurking under there.&rdquo;
-Ammi&rsquo;s horse still pawed and screamed deafeningly in the road outside, and nearly drowned its owner&rsquo;s faint quaver as he mumbled his formless reflections. &ldquo;It come from that stone&nbsp;.&nbsp;.&nbsp;. it growed down thar&nbsp;.&nbsp;.&nbsp;. it got everything livin&rsquo;&nbsp;.&nbsp;.&nbsp;. it fed itself on &rsquo;em, mind and body&nbsp;.&nbsp;.&nbsp;.
-Thad an&rsquo;
-Mernie, Zenas an&rsquo; Nabby&nbsp;.&nbsp;.&nbsp;.
-Nahum was the last&nbsp;.&nbsp;.&nbsp;. they all drunk the water&nbsp;.&nbsp;.&nbsp;. it got strong on &rsquo;em&nbsp;.&nbsp;.&nbsp;. it come from beyond, whar things ain&rsquo;t like they be here&nbsp;.&nbsp;.&nbsp;. now it&rsquo;s goin&rsquo;
+ "It spreads on everything organic that's been around here, " muttered the medical examiner.
+No one replied, but the man who had been in the well gave a hint that his long pole must have stirred up something intangible.
+"It was awful, " he added.
+"There was no bottom at all.
+Just ooze and bubbles and the feeling of something lurking under there. " Ammi's horse still pawed and screamed deafeningly in the road outside, and nearly drowned its owner's faint quaver as he mumbled his formless reflections.
+"It come from that stone . . . it growed down thar . . . it got everything livin' . . . it fed itself on 'em, mind and body . . .
+Thad an' Mernie, Zenas an' Nabby . . .
+Nahum was the last . . . they all drunk the water . . . it got strong on 'em . . . it come from beyond, whar things ain't like they be here . . . now it's goin' home. . . . "
-home.&nbsp;.&nbsp;.&nbsp;.&rdquo;

   At this point, as the column of unknown colour flared suddenly stronger and began to weave itself into fantastic suggestions of shape which each spectator later described differently, there came from poor tethered Hero such a sound as no man before or since ever heard from a horse.
 Every person in that low-pitched sitting room stopped his ears, and Ammi turned away from the window in horror and nausea.
-Words could not convey it&mdash;when Ammi looked out again the hapless beast lay huddled inert on the moonlit ground between the splintered shafts of the buggy.
+Words could not convey it--when Ammi looked out again the hapless beast lay huddled inert on the moonlit ground between the splintered shafts of the buggy.
 That was the last of Hero till they buried him next day.
 But the present was no time to mourn, for almost at this instant a detective silently called attention to something